cooperwalbrun/terraform-manager/CONTRIBUTING.md

 ## Dependency Management

-Note that you may need to occasionally update your environment's `pip-tools` in order for the `pip-compile` command to run smoothly.
+You may need to occasionally update your environment's `pip-tools` in order for the `pip-compile` commands to run smoothly.
 In general, try to stay on the latest version of `pip-tools` unless this file documents otherwise.
 Updating `pip-tools` is as simple as running the following:

 ```bash
 pip install --upgrade pip-tools